kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_approval.md

 ## Synopsis

 Report an approval of deploying an artifact to an environment to Kosli.

-The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag and the artifact name/path argument) or can be provided directly (with the `--fingerprint` flag).
+The artifact fingerprint can be provided directly with the `--fingerprint` flag, or calculated based on `--artifact-type` flag.

+Artifact type can be one of: "file" for files, "dir" for directories, "oci" for container images in registries or "docker" for local docker images.

 ```shell
 kosli report approval [IMAGE-NAME | FILE-PATH | DIR-PATH] [flags]